Minhao-Zhang/obsidian-mcp-server/README.md

 3. Run `npm run dev` to compile the plugin and watch for changes.
 4. Copy the `main.js`, `manifest.json`, and `styles.css` files into your Obsidian vault's `.obsidian/plugins/mcp-server/` directory.
 5. Reload Obsidian and enable the plugin.

+## Known Issue

+If your vault contains a lot of notes, the indexing process would fail as the database cannot be saved to a single local file.
+This will happen if the `orama.msp` file is larger than 512MB.
+There is no workaround for this yet.
+You can try to reduce the number of notes in your vault or use a different vector database that supports sharding (like Pinecone).